Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 **Public:**
 **debugTool**
 It is available only, when the `L2DE_DEBUG_SHOW_COLLIDER` macro is defined.
-It can show/hide the collider on the screen.
+It can show/hide the collider in the game.
 ```cpp
 DebugTool::DebugBoxColliderRenderComponent* debugTool;
 ```